isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/ad-tags/vpaid-js.md

 1st-Party / TubeMogul Ads``

 All videos uploaded as interactive pre-roll will automatically be converted to VPAID Flash and JavaScript in TubeMogul’s platform.
 For overlays, it is recommended that an image is uploaded (e.g. JPEG, PNG, GIF).
-If a SWF/Flash file is uploaded, the ad will not be served into VPAID JavaScript &nbsp;inventory.
+If a SWF/Flash file is uploaded, the ad will not be served into VPAID JavaScript  inventory.

 3rd-Party Ads``